Haslingden

 was the home for many years of the Irish Republican leader, Michael Davitt (1846–1906).
 Haslingden Cricket Club is a member of the Lancashire League.

 History

 There is some evidence of Bronze Age human presence in the area of Haslingden.
 Thirteen Stones Hill is 2 km west of the town and probably dates from about 3000BC.
 There is now just one stone visible.

-Part of what is now Haslingden, along with the neighbouring towns of Rawtenstall and beyond that Bacup were part of the Forest of Rossendale, part of the Forest of Blackburnshire.
-The Forest was a hunting park during the late 13th and 14th centuries; 'Forest' referred to it being parkland rather than being heavily wooded, as the forest declined much earlier, during the Neolithic period.
-The Forest of Rossendale contained eleven vaccaries (cow-pastures) and was poorly populated, with Haslingden being the only town of significance and with a church.
+Part of what is now Haslingden, along with the neighbouring towns of Rawtenstall and beyond that Bacup were part of the Forest of Rossendale, itself part of the Forest of Blackburnshire.
+During the late 13th and 14th centuries the Forest was a hunting park; the term 'Forest' referred to it being parkland rather than being heavily wooded, as the forest declined much earlier, during the Neolithic period.
+The Forest of Rossendale contained eleven vaccaries (cow-pastures) and was poorly populated, with Haslingden being the only town of significance and possessed of a church.